PaulWoodIII/wiredirect/README.md

 3rd party websites or walkin hosted pages can point to this URL to get the proper error URL redirect from the server.
 It will redirect the client to a generic error.
 If a title or message is specified then the title and message will be included.

-The application should close the webview and display an Alert with the specified title and message
+The application should close the webview and display an alert with the specified title and message

 ##Finish